From Seeing Through the Illusion: Understanding Apple’s Mastery of the Media, a profile examining Apple’s PR strategy:

 Behind the scenes, Apple PR members stationed behind the keynote stage felt nauseated witnessing significant errors in such a critical presentation.
 This was the keynote in which Apple planned to cement Tim Cook, Jony Ive, and Craig Federighi as the three public faces of Apple’s bright new future.
 Inviting Anki to show an expensive, not particularly compelling toy that couldn’t even work reliably on stage was a rare misstep for a company that prides itself on getting every detail correct.
 Unsurprisingly, Apple cut the scene from their posted recording of the event.

 Setbacks aside, Apple’s media events typically turn out to be successful performances.
 Even though events in the Tim Cook era have been criticized as more predictable and mechanical than they were under Steve Jobs, their focus, energy, and sequencing have increasingly been mimicked by Apple’s competitors — a tribute to the strength of the format.

-For more information about AAPL Company, Apple, and iTunes continue reading at 9to5Mac.
+For more news on AAPL Company continue reading at 9to5Mac.

 What do you think?
-Discuss “Heads rolling at Beats as Apple eliminating redundant positions, keeping developers and creatives in LA” with our community.
+Discuss "Part 1) Apple Events and Shredded White Booklets" with our community.